holycrap872/ucls-ml-ai/CourseMaterial/course_documents/ai_syllabus.md

 of inquiry.

 The spirit of this policy is to make sure that you are the owner of the work you are producing.
-If you are unable to explain a solution they produce, you will receive a zero for the assignment and the Dean of Students will be notified.
+If you are unable to explain a solution you produce, you will receive a zero for the assignment and the Dean of Students will be notified.